Skip to content

 First steps:

 We’re sorry to hear that you’re having a problem with your landlord!
-However, please note: it is very important that take legal steps to finding a solution to your problem.
+However, please note: it is very important that you take legal steps to finding a solution to your problem.
 Do not stop paying your rent because you are not satisfied with your rental situation.
 If you stop paying your rent, you may lose your tenant’s rights due to violating the terms of your lease.
 Please review the resources below for more information about your rights as a renter in Utah and your legal options during a landlord-tenant disagreement.

 Are there types of landlords I should avoid?